Laminitis Update 3-20-05 Pete Ramey

 In fact it is well known that horses with decreased insulin sensitivity have a very high risk factor for laminitis; there is simply not enough understanding within the horse-owning public as to why?
 Dr. Philip Johnson writes: “There is a very strong association between the development of obesity, metabolic syndrome and the risk of developing laminitis.
 Commonly, at initial veterinary examination, there already exists both physical and radiographic evidence of long-standing laminitis in these horses although reputable and credible owners and managers report that there have been no prior signs of laminitis or any obvious explanation.
 In these horses, visible changes that are commonly attributable to laminitis (including prominent growth lines, palmar divergence of growth lines, and a convex sole) may be evident in the absence of laminitic pain or any history of laminitis or lameness.”

 In a nutshell, the same thing that causes fat causes laminitis; excess or improper feeding!
-Not that a horse has to be fat to suffer from laminitis, but if all horse owners recognized that increasing fat on a horse was reason for sheer panic, laminitis would quickly become almost a distant memory of the “way things used to be”.
+Not that a horse has to be fat to suffer from laminitis, but if all horse owners recognized that increasing fat on a horse was reason for sheer panic, laminitis would quickly become almost a distant memory of the “way things used to be.”
 I have also seen countless horses that were underweight, who were foundered by caring owners spending $60 per day feeding the horse, while the horse refused to gain weight.
 Over and over, these horses will finally gain weight and also grow healthy hooves when the diet is switched to a simple free-choice, mixed grass hay diet (plus salt and minerals).
-The reason is that the horse has no means to utilize the rich (high NSC) feed.
-The owners are just keeping the horse in constant metabolic distress and foundering the feet, while creating very rich, valuable urine.
+The reason is that the horse has no means to utilize the rich (high NSC) feed - pus this type of feeding kills off the digestive bacteria.
+The owners are just keeping the horse in constant metabolic distress and foundering the feet, while creating very rich, valuable manure and urine.
 The nutrition in the rich feed is wasted, at best.
 At worst it can do great harm.

 It would be nice if we could violate the evolution of the horse and make its digestive tract just like ours.
 It is much more convenient to provide a couple of rich meals per day, rather than a constant uptake of lower nutrition feed.
 It just doesn’t work very well for most horses.
 Don’t blame a horse for being a horse.
 It is our responsibility to provide for their needs.
 Type-2 diabetes is a “human condition” in which the cells become increasingly resistant to stimulus from insulin to absorb glucose.
 If both insulin and blood sugar are high, it’s called type II diabetes.
 If only insulin is abnormally high but still getting the job done of keeping glucose normal it is generally considered insulin resistance.